axtk/state-store/README.md

 - exposes a set of methods to manipulate the stored data (like `.mergeState(data)`), and
 - allows for subscriptions to updates it receives (via `.onUpdate(handler)`).

-If a store's `state` is an array or a plain object (which it typically is), data chunks that have been put into the store or retrieved from the store should be treated as read-only, because modifying them directly (e.g. without prior copying) will cause changes in the store state without its listeners being notified.

 # Also

 - *[react-store](https://github.com/axtk/react-store)*, an extension of *store* with React hooks